MCP Tools for AI Agents. Connected in Plain English.

 IntegrationMCP Tools integrations

-See the connected tool surfaces behind Slack, Shopify, Stripe, and 1,000+ more and the adjacent systems these agents usually need.
+See the connected tool surfaces behind Slack, Shopify, Stripe, and 1,000+ more and the adjacent systems these assistants usually need.

 GuideMCP Tools deployment guide

-Read the guide that helps mcp tools teams move from idea to governed production workflow.
+Read the guide that helps mcp tools teams move from idea to a production-ready AI assistant.

 PricingPricing and rollout model